beam-pyio/beam-pyio.github.io/content/blog/2024/firehose-pyio-intro/index.md

 - `DatetimeToStr` - It converts the `created_at` attribute values into string because the Python `datetime` class cannot be converted into Json by default.
 - `BatchElements` - It batches the elements into the minimum batch size of 50.
 It prevents the individual dictionary element from being pushed into the `WriteToFirehose` transform.

-In the `WriteToFirehose` transform, it is configured that individual records are converted into Json (`jsonify=True`) as well as a new line character is appended (`multiline=True`).
-The former is required because the Python dictionary is not a supported data type while the latter makes the records are saved as Jsonline.
+In the `WriteToFirehose` transform, it is configured that individual records are converted into JSON (`jsonify=True`) as well as a new line character is appended (`multiline=True`).
+The former is required because the Python dictionary is not a supported data type while the latter makes the records are saved as JSONLines.

 ```python
 # examples/pipeline.py